RobinQu/voka/README.md

 pub.on("report", function(data) {

-  data.livingList; //names of the connected subscribers data.dropList; //names of disconnected subscribers after the last heartbeat
+  data.livingList; //names of the connected subscribers data.dropList; //names of disconnected subscribers since the last heartbeat

 });
 ```